 - As a resolution to the complaint, the resident requested that the landlord automatically refund rent accounts that were in credit at the end of the financial years and suggested that if it changed its benefit multiplier from 13 to 13.04, that this would result in a more accurate calculation of how much benefit would be paid within a twelve-month period.

 Assessment and findings

-- In accordance with paragraph 54 of the Housing Ombudsman Scheme, there was no maladministration by the landlord in its handling of reports of ASB made about the resident.
+- In accordance with paragraph 54 of the Housing Ombudsman Scheme, there was no maladministration by the landlord in respect of how it administered the resident’s rent account.

 - The landlord explained the procedures it used to calculate the rent shortfall during the financial year.
 It also refunded the credit from the resident’s rent account and undertook an internal review into its procedures to see if they could be made more accurate.